tc39/notes/es8/2017-09/sept-28.md

 MF: I don't see why it is problematic to allow property keys.

 WH: The reason for banning it for `+` was because there are no reasonable definitions of adding a BigInt and a Number.
 Which ever way we come up with to define it would be wrong a significant fraction of the time.
 That problem doesn't arise here.
 I don't see any good arguments to diverge from what `toString` does.

 DD: My intuition - not my understanding - is that `x[1] = 5` is desugared to `x['1'] = 5` - so I would also apply the same intuition that `x[1n] = 5` would desugar to `x['1n'] = 5`.
 But to counterpoint my own point this is not true of `x[0x1] = 5`.

-MB: It’s also not true for exponents, e.g. `x[1e3] = 5`.
+MB: It's also not true for exponents, e.g. `x[1e3] = 5`.
 The same thing applies for the example in the slide: `x = { 3n: 'a' }` should work the way `x = { 1e3: 'a' }` does.

 DE: But your intuition won't follow for variables, e.g. `x[foo] = 5` isn't `x['foo'] = 5`.